Trepan-Debuggers/zshdb/docs/commands/data/examine.rst

 Examine
 -------
-**examine** *expr1* [*expr2* ...]
+**examine** *expr1*

-Examine value, type and object attributes of an expression.
+Print value of an expression via typeset, let, and failing these, eval.

+Single variables and arithmetic expressions do not need leading ``$`` for their value is to be substituted.
+However if neither these, variables need ``$`` to have their value substituted.

-In contrast to normal Python expressions, expressions should not have blanks which would cause shlex to see them as different tokens.
+In contrast to normal zsh expressions, expressions should not have blanks which would cause zsh to see them as different tokens.

 Examples:
 +++++++++